aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 ## What's next

 You have completed this tutorial.
-Here are some of ideas to improve your app even more.
+If you like to improve your app even more, here are some of ideas you can work on.

-**Using AppSync Subscriptions**
+**Use AppSync Subscriptions**

 In addition to queries and mutations, you can use AWS AppSync subscriptions to enable real-time data for your app.
 Think of a user experience which you share your todo list with your friends and all of you create/edit items at the same time.
 Learn more about subscriptions [here](https://aws-amplify.github.io/docs/js/api#subscriptions).

-**Displaying User Data**
+**Display User Data**

 When a user is logged in, you may like to use the user's profile information in your app, like displaying the username or picture.
 Learn more about User Attributes [here](https://aws-amplify.github.io/docs/js/authentication#working-with-user-attributes).

-** Task Search **
+**Add Search**

-Imagine providing search functionality to your users.
+You can add a serarch functionality to your app.
 This is very easy by adding a `@searchable` directive in your GraphQL schema.
-Learn more about @searchable [here](https://aws-amplify.github.io/docs/cli/graphql#searchable).
+Learn more about this [here](https://aws-amplify.github.io/docs/cli/graphql#searchable).

-**Adding  an Image Field**
+**Add Image**

 You can enable an image attachment feature for todo items.
 This can be simply done by enabling complex object types in your GraphQL schema.
 Learn more about [here](https://aws-amplify.github.io/docs/cli/graphql#s3-objects).